Project

 Various business model exploration- Flourishing business model canvas

 In the ever more complex world in which we exist today, it is important for enterprises to recognize their interdependencies with society, the environment and the economy when designing business models.
-We have used the Flourishing Business Canvas to help us better understand our interdependencies and impact.
+The team used the Flourishing Business Canvas to help us better understand our interdependencies and impact.

 1. Produce on Demand Business Model